Laguna Beach, CA

 Joshua Metcalf

-Breakout Track A - GenAI: Separating Hype from Reality
+Breakout Track A - GenAI: Separating Hype from Reality (Gallery II)

 If you believe the hype, Generative AI (“GenAI”) has completely changed the practice of law, simplifying even the most complicated tasks to a single prompt.
 However, the promise and potential of GenAI are very different from reality.
 Joshua Metcalf from Mississippi member Forman Watkins & Krutz will lead a collaborative discussion on how law firms and legal departments are using GenAI—what tools are being adopted and how they are being leveraged, what is (and is not) working, and how to use GenAI responsibly.